 Dumfries Museum & Camera Obscura

-You don't need to use your car if you fancy a walk or some history or a cup of tea and a cake.
+There are lots of lovely walks from the site.
 Footpaths from the farm will take you to the Nith estuary, Waterloo Monument and Criffel hill.
 We are only a ten minute walk from the beautiful village of New Abbey featuring the historic Sweetheart Abbey and a Cornmill which is open to the public.
 There is a small shop, village pub and award winning tea room and gift shop in the village.
-You are also welcome to view our collection of vintage tractors and meet some of the farm residents including goats, chickens and cattle.

-Driving along the coast road will take you to a range of secluded bays including Sandyhills, Rockcliffe and the marina village of Kipford.
-The town of Dalbeattie is a little further on and past there you will find the Food Town Castle Douglas and the Artist Town Kirkcudbright.
+Driving along the coast road will take you to a range of secluded bays including Sandyhills, Rockcliffe and the marina village of Kippford.
+The Granite Town of Dalbeattie is a little further on and past there you will find the Food Town Castle Douglas, the Book Town Wigtown and the Artist Town Kirkcudbright.

 Latest arrival time: 10:00 PM